What Does Car Insurance Cover?

 Roadside assistance provides towing and other emergency roadside services like lockout services, flat tire replacement, jumpstarts for dead batteries, fuel delivery, winching and battery service if your car breaks down.

 Example: Your car’s battery dies in the middle of the road.
 You request roadside assistance on your Lemonade app, and one of Lemonade’s roadside partners is dispatched to help you.
-When they arrive, they give you a jump and you can continue on your way.
+When they arrive, they give you a jump and you can continue on your way, free of charge.

 Some real-world examples of how Lemonade Car works